Our Verdict

 Ease of Use

-Both the laptop compartment and the main compartment are each a single large space with dual-direction zippers running far down both sides of the bag — great for both right and left-handed users.
-The ability of this bag to stand upright makes it easy to balance on top of a roller bag heading to your next destination.
+The laptop compartment and the main compartment are each a single large space with dual-direction zippers running far down both sides of the bag — great for both right and left-handed users.
+The ability of this bag to stand upright makes it easy to balance on top of a roller bag when heading to your next destination.

 The third compartment is just 10 inches deep, holding small belongings at the top of the bag.
-This dual-zippered space has tons of small organizational pockets, including a tablet sleeve, a zippered pouch with a key clip, a pen holder, and several smaller slip pockets.
+This dual-zippered space has many small organizational pockets, including a tablet sleeve, a zippered pouch with a key clip, a pen holder, and several smaller slip pockets.

-Two water bottle pockets adorn the sides of the bag, made of durable, unstretching material with an elastic panel to accommodate larger containers.
-They're not the easiest to access because of this design, but they fit all the one-liter bottles we use on a regular basis and keep contents secure, even when running through an airport or sliding the bag under a train seat.
+Two water bottle pockets adorn the sides of the bag, which are made of durable, unstretching material with an elastic panel to accommodate larger containers.
+Because of this design, they're not the easiest to access, but they fit all the one-liter bottles we use regularly and keep contents secure, even when running through an airport or sliding the bag under a train seat.

 Versatility

 The laptop compartment has a velcro loop and a water hose hole at the top to be compatible with a hydration reservoir you might be fond of carrying on a hike.
-The sternum strap also has an emergency whistle built in and there are numerous reflective loops — on the shoulder straps, sides of the bag, and near the buckles of the bottom adjuster straps — that can help you to be seen in low light.
+The sternum strap also has an emergency whistle built in, and numerous reflective loops — on the shoulder straps, on the sides of the bag, and near the buckles of the bottom adjuster straps — to improve you being seen in low light.
+When directly compared against similarly styled packs in our grouping, we felt the Osprey Nebula 32 and the Patagonia Black Hole 25 showed more versatility than the Recon.
+One key factor is their sleeker, more generic-looking lines and overall style.

 Should You Buy The North Face Recon?

 The Recon isn't the cheapest laptop backpack out there.
 Yet it presents itself as a high-value item in terms of quality protection in most everyday and travel scenarios, good capacity and organization to keep you moving efficiently, and a high level of comfort and stability through long days over many miles.
-If you're someone who needs an effective, high-functioning laptop bag and the Recon fits your aesthetic, we think you'll be pleased with the performance you get for your money.
+If you need an effective, high-functioning laptop bag and the Recon fits your aesthetic, we think you'll be pleased with the performance you get for your money.

 What Other Laptop Backpacks Should You Consider?

-If you need something with better protection and a more professional design, the Timbuk2 Authority Deluxe is one of our favorite options.
+Both the Osprey Nebula 32 and Patagonia Black Hole 25 have similar outdoorsy styles, but if you need something with better protection and a more professional design, the Timbuk2 Authority Deluxe is one of our favorite options.
 We also love the intense protection and sharp looks of the Incase Icon, which is pricey but performs impressively well.
-The North Face Borealis is another solid option that's a great value, though it scores slightly lower in our testing than the Recon.
+The North Face Borealis is another solid option with great value, though it scores slightly lower in our testing than the Recon.
 Or if you're all about high capacity for long trips, the Yorepek Travel Extra Large is an above-average option for a below-average price.